lsmor/template-advent-of-code/README.md

    - Via the CLI: Run `./aoc-hs.sh new -d 1` (you may need to run `chmod +x aoc-hs.sh` before this).
    - Via VSCode tasks: Press `CTRL+Shift+P`, type "Run Task," and select "create new day template."
 Follow the instructions.

+6. Start Coding.
+Probably you have to wait a little bit for `HLS` to download and build some dependencies the first time you open the project.

 After following these steps, you'll find newly created folders named `solutions` and `inputs` in your project directory.
-Files `input/day-x.input` should contain your AoC input and `input/day-x.example` should be empty.
+Files `input/day-x.input` should contain your personal AoC input and `input/day-x.example` should be empty.
 You can copy paste the public example given by AoC in those `.example` files

 ## Usage